cult-of-coders/redis-oplog/README.md

 This will publish the update event to "messages" channel in Redis but also to "messages::messageId".
 The reason we do this will be explored later in this document.

+We send the document id and the fields that have been changed.

 If you choose to update based on a selector:
 ```